Salezz/Simple-user-record/README.md

 # System_of_Record
-it´s a simple system to register name and age to the user.
+it´s a system to register name and age to the user.